arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 Looking at the morphology definition, we can see region "gt_1.5" includes all of segment 0 and part of segment 9.

-Finally, let's define a final region that includes our two custom regions: "last" and "gt_1.5".
+Finally, let's define a region that includes our two custom regions: "last" and "gt_1.5".
 This can be done as follows:

 .. code-block:: python